yug49/defi-reth/foundry/exercises/exercise-eigen-layer-claim-rewards.md

 Write your code inside the [`EigenLayerRestake` contract](../src/exercises/EigenLayerRestake.sol)

-This exercise is design to implement a function that will claim restaking rewards from EigenLayer.
+This exercise is designed to implement a function that will claim restaking rewards from EigenLayer.

 ```solidity
  function claimRewards(IRewardsCoordinator.RewardsMerkleClaim memory claim)